kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. Grapefruit juice can interfere with the metabolism of tacrolimus, one of the immunosuppressive agents being used
 	D. Grapefruit juice can interact with the action of the statin that has been prescribed for her hypercholesterolaemia - F
 	E. Grapefruit juice can cause diarrhoea and interfere with the patient’s fluid balance

-#### Answer: C. Grapefruit juice can interfere with the metabolism of tacrolimus, one of the immunosuppressive agents being used - ?
+#### Answer: C. Grapefruit juice can interfere with the metabolism of tacrolimus, one of the immunosuppressive agents being used - TRUE
+- Drugs that interact with grapefruit and/or grapefruit juice undergo cytochrome p450 oxidative metabolism in the intestinal wall or liver.
+Grapefruit juice contains various furanocoumarins, which have been demonstrated to affect the cytochrome p450 system, especially at the isoenzyme CYP3A4.
+From the immunosuppressive agents, both ciclosporine and tacrolimus can show reduced metabolism with consumption of grapefruit juice, leading to toxic effects.

-### Q67
+### Q67	- LEARN
 Which of the following is NOT a _complication of tracheostomy_?

 	A. Tracheal necrosis